-The guiding principle for dispatching engines and water tenders to an incident is the utilization of the closest forces concept and/or the use of DPL lists for the dispatch center.
-If federal, state, and cooperators have been exhausted within a local dispatch area, private equipment may be ordered using DPL or Incident-Only EERAs.
+The Great Basin is committed to the safe and cost-effective mobilization of equipment resources (i.e. engines, water tenders, dozers, etc.).
+GB will employ the use of the closest forces concept for initial attack, whenever possible.
+If federal, state, and cooperators have been exhausted within a local dispatch area, private equipment may be ordered using DPL or Incident- Only EERAs.